 - ACL surgery

 Mr Sweetnam is an internationally renowned senior orthopaedic surgeon sub-specialising in all aspects of knee problems.

-Having won The Fitton Prize in Orthopaedic Surgery on leaving Medical School, Mr Sweetnam qualified as a doctor in 1987 from Middlesex Hospital Medical School, University College London.
+Having won The Fitton Prize in Orthopaedic Surgery on leaving Medical School, Mr Sweetnam qualified as a doctor in 1987 from the Middlesex Hospital Medical School, University College London.
 Subsequent to that he underwent orthopaedic training at The Royal United Hospital in Bath and was later appointed to The Royal National Orthopaedic Hospital Registrar Training Scheme.